License GuideSOC 17-1012

 Read more

-Practicing landscape architecture without a license violates state law everywhere.
-Unlicensed practitioners face civil fines and must repay any income earned from the work.
-Repeat offenders may face criminal charges in certain states, though penalties vary.
-The specific consequences depend on state regulations and the number of prior violations.
+Practicing landscape architecture without an active license violates state law everywhere.
+Violators face civil fines and must return any income earned from unlicensed work.
+States may impose criminal penalties for repeat offenses, though sentences are typically brief.
+The specific consequences depend on state regulations and the details of each case.

 Career Outlook